lizkaufman/reduceagotchi/README.md

 (🚧 = in progress, ✅ = done)

-- ✅ Create basic virtual pet container (tamagotchi-like) with CSS, involving a screen and buttons
+- ✅ Create basic virtual pet container (tamagotchi-like) with CSS, involving a screen and buttons.
-- ✅ Add a code editor for the user to input code
+- ✅ Add a code editor for the user to input code.
-- 🚧 Create pixel art sprites to then show on the screen at different stages
+- 🚧 Create pixel art sprites to then show on the screen at different stages.
-- Outline the initial plan for the logic
+- Outline the initial plan for the logic.
   - What will the state hold?
   - What will the buttons do?
   - What feedback will the user get?
   - When will the user "win"?
-- Plan out game flow
+- Plan out game flow.
-  - Work out how to break the game logic into each step of the functionality the user needs to add, each bite-sized bit of code that will connect up another button and/or cause something to happen on the screen
+  - Work out how to break the game logic into each step of the functionality the user needs to add, each bite-sized bit of code that will connect up another button and/or cause something to happen on the screen.
-  - Write the copy/instructions the user will see
+  - Write the copy/instructions the user will see.
-- Decide where the instructions will show on the page.
+- Decide where the instructions will show on the pag.
 Will they pop up over the page's contents?
 Will they appear as comments in the code input area?
 - Work out how to connect the code the user inputs to the code that fuels the game itself.
-- Get the game logic running (i.e. in the console)
+- Get the game logic running at a basic level so the code works (i.e. in the console).
-- Incorporate the sprites visually on the screen at the right points
+- Incorporate the sprites visually on the screen at the right points.
-- Test
+- Test!
-- Deploy dev version for feedback
+- Deploy dev version for feedback.
-- Collect and incorporate feedback
+- Collect and incorporate feedback.
-- Deploy prod version
+- Deploy prod version.

 ## Dependencies